cloudforet-io/cloudforet-io.github.io/content/en/docs/setup_operation/quick_install/_index.md

 It will take some time, so please wait.

 ## Port-forwarding
-Installing SpaceONE on minikube doesn't provide any Ingress objects such as Amazon ALB or NGINX ingress controller.
+Installing Cloudforet on minikube doesn't provide any Ingress objects such as Amazon ALB or NGINX ingress controller.
 We can use **kubectl port-forward** instead.

 ~~~bash